If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Clean your AirPods case every week to avoid dirt and bacteria buildup.
+• Routine matters: Clean your AirPods case weekly to prevent bacteria growth and earwax buildup.

 • Difficulty: Easy